rhaport/datasync/docs/a-spec/index.md

+# Specification

+> **_Disclaimer:_**
+>  this document is not really an Architectural specification as for now.
+> Let's keep it as a Any-specification and sort it out when it takes a shape

 ## Introduction

-This document is supposed to describe the software architecture of the application DataSync with requirements defined in DS-A-1.
+This document is supposed to describe the software architecture of the application DataSync with requirements defined in DS-A-1 (**TODO: we should bring the high level requirements from youtrack to github**).
 The goal of this document to give the developers a top-to-bottom picture of how to implement the different functionality of the application.
-Also, the user interface should be well defined as well as test strategy.
+Also, the user interface should be well-defined as well as test strategy.

 Until the document is completed, it should be considered as a proposal.
 All parts of this document are open for discussions and changes.

 ## Scope